-Activities Jun Jul Aug Sep Oct Nov Dec Jan 1 Recruitment of the project team 2 Identifying the most relevant outlets for media monitoring of 2020 parliamentary elections 3 Identifying the capacities for the social media monitoring that will need to be employed by the relevant CSO 4 Updating media monitoring methodology by adapting it to the latest situation on the ground 5 Training of CSO media monitors, including representatives of academic circles (teachers of journalism at various universities) 6 Organising an informative meeting with media representatives before MM 7 Monitoring of media coverage of the 2020 parliamentary elections cycle 8 Organising presentations about MM findings (2 interim reports on the MM findings) 9 Organising final seminar for the monitors on good practices and lessons learned from MM.
-Based on the epidemiological situation this event may be held on-line.
-10 Developing MM reports of the 2020 elections and spreading those widely to a wide range of stakeholders (2 interim reports on MM findings) 11 Presentation of the final media monitoring report at a project closing event
+Activities (2021-2022) May Jun Jul Aug Sep Oct Nov Dec Jan Feb Mar Apr May 1 Recruitment of the project administrative personnel.
+2 Identifying the most relevant outlets for media monitoring of 2021 lo elections. cal 3 Updating media monitoring methodology by adapting it to the latest situat on the ground.
+Training of senior media monitors. on 4 Training of CSO media monitors 5 Organising informative meetings with media representatives before the st of pre- and post-election MM phases. art 6 Monitoring of media coverage of the 2021 local elections (pre- and po electoral periods). st- 7 Developing MM reports of the 2021 local elections and disseminating the among a wide range of stakeholders (2 reports on pre-election period and report on post-election report on MM).
+8 Organising presentations about relevant MM findings.
+9 Organising final seminar for the monitors on good practices and less learned from MM.
+Based on the epidemiological situation this event may held on-line.
+10 Publication of election MM findings